October 8, 2025

 And while we're on SQL, it is built on MySQL 5.0, which means advanced users can dive into "Beast Mode," which is Domo's custom calculated fields engine.
 Beast mode can be a powerful ally, but it has some drawbacks.
 The learning curve is a bit steep, and the documentation might not offer the right alternative.

-However, Domo also shines on integration capabilities.
-It supports hundreds of data connectors, like Salesforce, Google, Analytics, or Snowflake.
+However, Domo also shines in its integration capabilities.
+It supports hundreds of data connectors, like Salesforce, Google Analytics, or Snowflake.
 The sync with these platforms is seamless.
 Plus, everything updates in real-time, which can be a lifesaver if you are dealing with live dashboards or key performance indicator (KPI) monitoring.

 Having all your tools and data sets consolidated in one platform just makes collaboration much easier, especially across business units.